bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Update training materials:** Revise training materials to reflect the new methods and ensure they are easily accessible to all team members.
 Regularly update materials to keep them current.
 - **Ensure team alignment:** Standardize the changes across projects to ensure consistency and alignment within the team.
 Consistent practices lead to more predictable and reliable outcomes.

-By following these steps, you can effectively advocate for tool and process changes that drive efficiency and enhance project success.
-Remember, the goal is to create a more streamlined, effective, and user-friendly environment that benefits both your team and your clients.

 Tips and techniques:

 - **Step-by-step guides:** Create detailed, step-by-step guides for each new process to ensure clarity and consistency.